Last Updated: May 22, 2025

 Submit a Request to Access or Delete Your Information

 If you would like to access your profile to view the personal information we have collected or if you would like to request to delete your profile, you may contact one of McDermott + Bull’s team members by calling (866) 982-2030.
 You may also submit the request through our website form by clicking here.
-We will respond to your request consistent with applicable law.
+We will respond to your request within 45 days.

 We may ask for further verification to ensure data protection.
 Once we have confirmed your identity, we will delete your profile and send an update once completed.